The link between HIV-like viruses and LINE-1

 Retroviruses evolved from ancient retrotransposons.
 Some HIV drugs already inhibit LINE-1 - a head start for therapies aimed at diseases of aging

-Long ago, before retroviruses such as HIV existed, there were simpler genetic elements called retrotransposons.
+Long ago, before retroviruses such as HIV existed, there were retrotransposons.
 These are virus-like genetic elements inside the DNA of cells.
 They selfishly spread copies of themselves across the genome.
-If this happens in eggs or sperm, they can also be passed from parent to child.
-Today, retrotransposons make up a large part of human DNA
+They can also be passed from parent to child.
+Today, retrotransposons make up almost half of your DNA

-Some HIV medicines take advantage of this similarity.
+Some HIV & hepatitis medicines prevent the viruses from copying their RNA into your genome.
 They are called nucleoside or nucleotide reverse transcriptase inhibitors (NRTIs).
-They look similar to normal DNA building blocks.
-When the enzyme uses one of these molecules by mistake, DNA copying stops too early.
-In HIV treatment, this helps block the virus from making DNA and inserting it into the cell's genome.
+They look similar to DNA building blocks.
+When the enzyme uses one of these molecules by mistake, RNA→DNA copying stops early.
+This helps block the virus from inserting into the genome and replicating itself.
 NRTIs are very effective in HIV and can be used by patients for many years

-Some NRTIs also inhibit LINE-1, a human retrotransposon that can reactivate in aging and cancer.
-However, they do not significantly inhibit other enzymes that use DNA building blocks.
+Scientists have discovered that NRTIs also inhibit LINE-1, a human retrotransposon.
+However, NRTIs do not significantly inhibit other enzymes that use DNA building blocks.
 This makes LINE-1 a possible target for new therapies.
-But LINE-1 is only one factor in these diseases.
-L1 Therapeutics was founded to figure out when LINE-1 reactivation matters most, which patients might benefit, and how much blocking LINE-1 can help treat diseases of aging.
-Scientific advances, better diagnostics, and new technology (including AI) are now making this possible
+L1 Therapeutics was founded to figure out when LINE-1 reactivation matters most, which patients might benefit, and how much blocking LINE-1 can help treat diseases.
+Scientific advances, genome sequencing technology & AI are now making this possible

 Have a question about this piece, or a collaboration in mind?
 Get in touch